 There are multiple warranty types available for all of the brands.
 You only need to go through them and pick the best for you.

-As much as the thinner laptop you are going with, you get a low count of ports on that.
+As much as the thinner laptop you are going with, and you get a low count of ports.
 The basic configuration most of the laptops offer is Type C USP ports, along with 3.1 ports.
-A 3.5mm headphone jack, a Rj45 port with HDMI ports or some of them with VGA port.
+A 3.5mm headphone jack, an Rj45 port with HDMI ports, or some of them with a VGA port.

-These ports are used for several reasons, like HDMI port will give you the option to connect your Television with your laptop.
-Some of the user connecting a projectors with the laptop.
-So all depends on your uses type.
+These ports are used for several reasons, like HDMI port will allow you to connect your Television with your laptop.
+Some of the users connecting a projector with the laptop.
+So it all depends on your user type.

-Considering this, you have to cross-check the numbers of port you require are available on that laptop or not.
+Considering this, you have to cross-check the number of ports you require is available on that laptop or not.

-In addition to that, some of the laptop brands stop providing Rj45 port, which are also known as Lan port.
+In addition to that, some laptop brands stop providing the Rj45 port, which is also known as Lan port.
 So if you are going with such laptops, then you must cross-check the wireless feature.

-For a basic user, 802.11ac Wi-Fi and up to 5GHz standards are well enough.
-Most of the wireless cards came up with in-built Bluetooth, but never ignored that option.
+For a primary user, 802.11ac Wi-Fi and up to 5GHz standards are well enough.
+Most of the wireless cards came up with in-built Bluetooth but never ignored that option.

 11. Keyboard & Touchpad

-Keyboard and the touchpad play the major part of your laptop.
-If you plan to do a lot of work on your laptop, then a solid keyboard and touchpad must be needed.
-Always cross-check the space between the touchpad and the keyboard, whether is well enough or not.
+The keyboard and the touchpad play a significant part in your laptop.
+If you plan to do a lot of work on your laptop, a solid keyboard and touchpad must be needed.
+Always cross-check the space between the touchpad and the keyboard, whether it is well enough or not.

-If you’re planning to go with 14-inch-laptop, then you won’t get the extra number pad.
-However, with 15-inch-laptops, that option are available.
+If you’re planning to go with a 14-inch-laptop, then you won’t get the extra number pad.
+However, with 15-inch-laptops, that option is available.

-In the final segment of Laptop Buying Guide, we are considering the Brand.
+In the final segment of the Laptop Buying Guide, we are considering the Brand.
 A good brand is always with you when you need them.
-In the case of laptop, that’s technical support.
+In the case of laptops, that’s technical support.

-What if I say, to fix a small change in your laptop, you have to visit that particular brand service center.
+To fix a slight change in your laptop, you have to visit that particular brand service center.

-Definitely you try to avoid those brands, so always check the Brands, which are well recognized for their support.
-Trust me, by going a brand will help you in many ways.
+You try to avoid those brands, so always check the Brands, which are well recognized for their support.
+Trust me, going to a brand will help you in many ways.

 I hope you found this article on Laptop Buying Guide helpful.
-If so, share it with your friends who are yet confused to buy a budget laptop.
-I am also excited to know how many of you had which laptop and your views on how to choose the best budget laptops.
+If so, share it with your friends who are yet confused about buying a budget laptop.
+I am also excited to know how many of you had which laptop and your views on choosing the best budget laptops.

 If you have any questions for me, feel free to ask in the comment section.
 I love to answer them.
 Thank you…